40 Under/Over 40

 Enid Wallace-Simms ’74

-Enid began her career with Delmarva Power in 1980 in the payroll department.
-She is currently the senior public affairs manager under Government Affairs and Social Corporate Responsibility Department.
+Enid began her career with Delmarva Power in 1980 in the Payroll Department.
+She is currently the senior public affairs manager under the Government Affairs and Social Corporate Responsibility Department.
 She earned a Bachelor’s Degree in Distributive Education (Marketing and Distribution) at Delaware State and later obtained certification in Corporate and Community Relations from the Carroll School of Management at Boston College.
 Her son, Carmen Maurice, a Duke University graduate, is a sports agent in California.

 Leah Williams ’15 ’16

-Originally from Cheltenham, MD, Leah Williams made history when she graduated from Delaware State University in 2015 as the first person to ever be awarded both the Presidential Academic Award for her 4.0 GPA all eight semesters and the Presidential Leadership Award for her leadership throughout campus.
+Originally from Cheltenham, MD, Leah Williams made history when she graduated from Delaware State University in 2015 as the first person to ever be awarded both the Presidential Academic Award for her 4.0 grade point average all eight semesters and the Presidential Leadership Award for her leadership throughout campus.
 Williams returned to pursue her Master of Business Administration degree, which she completed in just one year.
 During this past year, she was selected by the White House to serve as an HBCU All-Star, supporting President Obama’s initiative to promote the excellence, innovation and sustainability of HBCUs.
-She represented DSU at the HBCU Conference where she had the opportunity of introducing Vice President Joe Biden.
+She represented DSU at the HBCU Conference where she had the opportunity to introduce Vice President Joe Biden.
 Since then, Williams was elected as the vice president of the HBCU All-Star Alumni Association.
 During her time at DSU, she founded two organizations on campus which are still active today, served as a supplemental instructor for multiple classes, tutored many students and mentored freshmen.
 Williams, who plays nine instruments, was also a dedicated member of the marching, concert, jazz and pep bands.
 When available, she continues to provide assistance to the band program, which continues to play some of her arrangements.
-An employee of Northrop Grumman, Williams plans to continue to climb up the corporate ladder in her career, while also making an impact in her community.
+As an employee of Northrop Grumman, Williams plans to continue to climb the corporate ladder while also making an impact in her community.

 Herman L. Wood ’73